antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 - Select Tumor Colon - Nunes - 1063 - tpm - ensh38e98
 - Generate TSNE map, just check if the CMS classification also results in clear CMS clusters
 - explain here how to get there
-- small text to introdice CGH profiles
+- small text to introduce CGH profiles
 - generate CHG profiles per CMS clusters below
 - looking CGH profiles, do you see  difference between several CMS classifications for the CGH profiles